Moonshine Snake Plant Care: Preventing the Silver From Fading

 Overwatering is the only way to kill this plant.
 It is highly susceptible to root rot if watered more than once a month in low light.

-Popular Snake Plant Varieties
+Snake Plant Variety Comparison

 | Variety | Leaf Color | Light Need |